edumserrano/webpack-module-federation-with-angular/docs/other-learning-material.md

 This document contains a collection of resources that help with:

-- **learning webpack module federation**.
+- **learning Webpack Module Federation**.
-- applying webpack module federation to Angular apps.
+- applying Webpack Module Federation to Angular apps.
 - learning about some Angular concepts used throught the code demos.
 - learning about micro-frontends.